daniel10012/bitinsight/README.md

 This address is indeed connected to a flagged address and intermediate transactions appear clearly on the graph.

-For further inspection we can just click on the nodes to expand the relationships
+For further inspection, just click on the nodes to expand the relationships

 ![Image of UI Example](images/demo4.jpg)